Proposed Changes to the “Catastrophic Impairment” Definition

 “A determination of catastrophic impairment often makes a crucial difference to an accident victim’s recovery and quality of life,” points out Canadian Lawyer Magazine.
 As such, if you or your family member has sustained a catastrophic injury, you’ll want to discuss your case with a lawyer to determine what benefits might be available and how the proposed changes might affect your situation.

-Call Preszler Law in Ontario for Assistance
+Call Preszler Injury Lawyers in Ontario for Assistance